 ResNet connection and registration

 To connect the system to the wall jack, you must use an Ethernet cable rated for Category 5, Category 5e, or Category 6 for network use -- do not attempt to use a telephone cord or Category 3 cable.

-In compliance with UNCP policy, students are not allowed to connect any other devices to the network in the dorm (such as wireless routers, hubs, switches, PDAs, wireless printers, etc).
+In compliance with UNCP policy, students are not allowed to connect any other devices to the network in the dorm (such as wireless routers, hubs, switches, PDAs, etc).
 Connecting any of these devices can result in loss of network privileges.
 Game systems are allowed, but must be enrolled.
 Click here for information about game system enrollment.